AdaCore/spark2014/lrm/source/introduction.rst

 results is that formal verification tools explicitly list the assumptions that were made to produce their results.
-The proof of a property may depend on the assumption of other user-specified properties (for example, preconditions and postconditions) or implicit assumptions associated with how the tool works (for example, initialization of inputs and outputs, or non-aliasing between parameters).
+The proof of a property may depend on the assumption of other user-specified properties (for example, preconditions and postconditions) or implicit assumptions associated with the foundation and hypothesis on which the formal verification relies (for example, initialization of inputs and outputs, or non-aliasing between parameters).
 When a complete program is formally verified, these assumptions are discharged by the proof tools, based on the global guarantees provided by the strict adherence to a given language subset.
 No such guarantees are available when only part of a program is formally verified.
 Thus, combining these results with other verification results depends on the verification of global and local assumptions made during formal verification.
-Part of these assumptions may be discharged in the other verification results.
-The remaining assumptions should be manually reviewed to ensure the soundness of the approach.

 It is assumed by default that all code is |SPARK| -- though it would be possible to provide a means of overriding this default -- and then aspects can be provided to indicate where code